Winrobrine-zz/AlphaGu2/README.md

 # AlphaGu2
-A Bulls and Cows Game with Computer that Newly developed
+A Bulls and Cows Game with Computer that Newly Developed

 ## Used Libraries
 * [MahApps.Metro](https://github.com/MahApps/MahApps.Metro)